Last updated: 13 May 2025

 What happens to my pension if I place it in a trust?

-If you place your pension in a trust, it’s generally not counted as part of your estate for Inheritance Tax purposes, potentially reducing the tax liability for your loved ones.
-But the pension fund must be managed according to the trust's terms, and the rules may vary depending on the type of trust used.
+If you place your pension in a trust, it’s not counted as part of your estate for Inheritance Tax purposes, potentially reducing the tax liability for your loved ones.
+But the pension fund must be managed according to the trust's terms, and the rules will vary depending on the type of trust used.

 What happens if I leave my pension to a charity?